technicat/TootSDK/FORK.md

 - Add `InstanceV2` (and `getInstanceV2`)
 - Rename `Instance` to `InstanceV1`
 ` Define `Instance` as a protocol featuring the commonality between `InstanceV1` and `InstanceV2`
+- Moved `Configuration` up so it  an be shared among the two instance versions

 ## Notifications